yaneury/allocators/CONTRIBUTING.md

 1. `fix`: a commit of the type fix patches a bug in your codebase.
 2. `feat`: a commit of the type feat introduces a new feature to the codebase.
+3. `refactor`: publicly-visible refactors
-3. `test`: changes strictly to tests with no accompanying changes to API.
+4. `test`: changes strictly to tests with no accompanying changes to API.
-4. `build`: changes to build (e.g. CMakeLists.txt) or Github Workflows config.
+5. `build`: changes to build (e.g. CMakeLists.txt) or Github Workflows config.
-5. `chore`: cleanup or refactoring that don't modify public API.
+6. `chore`: cleanup or refactoring that don't modify public API.
-6. `misc`: anything else.
+7. `misc`: anything else.

 [conventional-commits]: https://www.conventionalcommits.org/en/v1.0.0/